FoA-game/Lower-Nuovartica/EP1/stories.md

 ## LN B - Electronical bliss

 In the shadows of the dark market, a specialty "cocktail" known as "Vol de Nuit" has recently risen to fame.
-Its initial note is the slow release of serotonin, evoking a sense of light ascent.
-A tumultuous blend of adrenaline and cortisol swiftly follows this.
-As this intense flight nears its end, a specific blend of dopamine and endorphins gradually saturates the mind and body, bringing deep tranquility and satisfaction and allowing a smooth landing from the sky.
+Its opening notes feature the slow release of serotonin, evoking a light and uplifting sensation.
+This is followed by a tumultuous symphony of adrenaline and cortisol, pushing the body to the peak of sensory experience.
+As this intense flight nears its end, carefully calibrated doses of dopamine and endorphins flood the system, bringing the user into a profound state of tranquility, akin to safely landing after a storm.

-Thanks to the electronic waste discarded by Upper Nuovartica, craftsmen in Lower Nuovartica ingeniously created Neural Resonators such as Vol de Nuit.
-These electronic devices connect directly to the human nervous system, precisely adjusting hormone secretion through electrical signals, masterfully manipulating fluctuations in sensation and emotion, offering an unprecedented sensory experience.
+At the heart of these experiences lies the Neural Resonator—a small device ingeniously reconstructed by the craftsmen of Lower Nuovartica using discarded electronic waste from the upper city.
+These devices directly connect to the human nervous system, precisely regulating hormone secretion through electrical signals, orchestrating a rhythm of sensations and emotions.
+Vol de Nuit is merely one of the most celebrated products in this category.
+Despite the crude technology, it is more than enough to enthrall its users.

-"Addiction?
-Brain dysfunction?
-Loss of emotional control?
-Who the hell cares?
-In this damn place, it's the only pleasure we have."
+However, the rising misuse of Neural Resonators has brought alarming consequences.
+Local clinics report a surge in cases of neurological collapse, endocrine dysfunction, and even sudden death caused by improper use in the past three months.
+Some doctors warn that Neural Resonators can induce severe physiological dependency and inflict irreversible damage on long-term neural functions.

 ## LN C - Shattered Butterfly Dreams